 Vitex‘s stimulation of the opioid system actually slows GnRH pulses down.
 And this triggers more FSH to be produced, and less LH.
 More FSH grows a follicle, which then produces estrogen, and that estrogen signals the brain to produce LH (which will rise and trigger ovulation).

 As you can see, it isn’t as simple as “vitex raises or lowers LH”!
 If you have PCOS and vitex has either worked or not worked for you, then it might have something to do with what is happening with your LH levels.

 NOTE: I think we must always keep in mind that we’re not treating the study, we’re treating the individual so it’s important to go with what is working for you.
 I pretty much always defer to trained herbalists for these kinds of recommendations, and suggest you do too.

 Now that we know what vitex does, we can return to our original question…

-Is Vitex a good natural solution for women looking to boost their progesterone and lengthen their luteal phases?
+Is Vitex a good natural solution to boost progesterone and lengthen a luteal phase?

 My answer is yes…and no.

-There is no doubt that vitex is a unique natural substance that has the ability to raise progesterone levels and help normalize a woman’s cycle amongst other things.
+There is no doubt that vitex is a unique natural substance that has the ability to raise progesterone levels and help normalize cycles amongst other things.
 But natural or not, vitex is still a form of medication that might help decrease your symptoms but will never address the underlying causes of the issues you’re facing, without simultaneously making changes to your diet and lifestyle.

-(If you think you might be suffering from low progesterone you can take this at home Progesterone Test to confirm if your levels are off.
+(If you think you might have low progesterone you can take this at home Progesterone Test to confirm if your levels are in range or not.
 Use code Hormones20 at checkout to get 20% off the test.)